Javhierr/Stori-QA-Automation-Challenge/README.md

 6.- In order to get html or xml test reports switch between lines 162 and 163 in "Stori_Automation_Challenge.py" file.
 Comment one or another as needed.
 7.- Run the script on command line(py Stori_Automation_Challenge.py) using cmd, cmder, etc.

+#RTM File
+Use the next link to access the matrix: https://github.com/Javhierr/Stori-QA-Automation-Challenge/tree/master/RTM